-Each year, the Institute of Geophysical Research hosts a graduate symposium during the Fall Term.
+Each year, the Institute of Geophysical Research hosts a graduate symposium during the Fall Term during the Winter Term.
 In each session of the symposium, students will give 12-minute, conference-style talks, followed by 2 minutes for questions and 1 minute for change-over.
 An award will be given for the best talk following the symposium.

 Registration will be done by entering information on the linked Google form.
 On this form you will be asked to provide the following information: